-Contributions should ideally be between 600-1000 words in length (if in text form).
+Guest contributions should ideally be between 600-1000 words in length (if in text form), but may be slightly longer.
+Each post should also include a short bio (approx. 150 words) about the author/s at the end, including web links or Twitter info.
 All entries will go through a process of editorial review after submission.

 The use of images (owned by the author, or with permissions) is welcomed.
 Creative genres (short stories, narratives, poetry) or visual representations and photo-essays are encouraged.